 The prices of all goods and services included in GDP grew an annualized 5.9 percent in the third quarter of 2021, accelerating slightly from a 5.7 percent rise in the previous quarter. source: U.S. Bureau of Economic Analysis

 GDP Deflator in the United States averaged 55.24 points from 1950 until 2021, reaching an all time high of 119.12 points in the third quarter of 2021 and a record low of 12.85 points in the first quarter of 1950.
 This page provides the latest reported value for - United States GDP Deflator - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States GDP Deflator - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-GDP Deflator in the United States is expected to be 115.60 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Deflator in the United States to stand at 112.87 in 12 months time.
-In the long-term, the United States GDP Deflator is projected to trend around 124.00 Index Points in 2020, according to our econometric models.
+GDP Deflator in the United States is expected to be 122.82 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States GDP Deflator is projected to trend around 124.17 points in 2023 and 126.53 points in 2024, according to our econometric models.